Here we cover the basic benefits and drawbacks to the most common countertop options.

 Porcelain and ceramic tiles come in a wide range of levels of durability, from high-density commercial grade porcelain tiles to glazed ceramic wall tiles.
 Which type you can use on your countertop depends upon the expected wear you'll put it through.
 A well-used kitchen countertop with hot, heavy pots and pans requires a more durable tile, while a master bathroom countertop can have more delicate ceramic tiles.

 Porcelains and ceramics are easy to clean and maintain.
 You don't have to seal porcelain and ceramic tiles, with the exception of polished porcelains, ceramics with a crackle glaze, or those that are going to be grouted with a contrasting grout color (for example, a light tan ceramic tile with a dark brown grout).
 Porcelains and ceramics can range in price from $2 to $12 a square foot depending upon quality, durability, and style; but are on average less expensive than natural stone tiles.

 Natural stone's natural beauty makes it very desirable for creating high-impact countertops.
-However, the durability of the different types of natural stone affects which countertops they can be used on.
+However, the durability of the different types of natural stone affects where they can be used.

 Granite is one of the most durable natural stones, and is one of the most popular countertop materials.
 There are hundreds of colors of granite available in 12x12" tiles, and they are very easy to install and work with.
 Seal them well and use a granite-specific cleaner such as Stone Clean & Shine, and your granite tiles will last a very long time.

 Calcium-based natural stone such as marble, limestone, and travertine are susceptible to acidic materials (fruit juice, vinegar, etc.), and as such aren't recommended for kitchen counters.
 However, these materials are available in a wide range of sizes, colors, and finishes, and are a beautiful option for low-wear areas such as bathroom vanities.
-We always recommend sealing these stones to protect them from staining.
+We always recommend sealing natural stone to protect it from staining.